Menu

 I. Duties of Officers & Executive Board Members

-A) The president shall direct and coordinate the affairs of the society, shall preside at all meetings of the Society and the Executive Board, and shall perform such duties as may be directed by the Executive Board.
+A. The president shall direct and coordinate the affairs of the society, shall preside at all meetings of the Society and the Executive Board, and shall perform such duties as may be directed by the Executive Board.
+The president will also have access to the financial records of the Society and will serve as a stand-in for the treasurer as needed.
 Nominees for president shall have previously served on the board.

-B) The vice president shall perform the duties of the president in case of the president’s absence.
+B. The vice president shall perform the duties of the president in case of the president’s absence.
 The vice president shall serve as chair of the program committee.
-The vice president will recommend an assistant program committee chair who may attend Board meetings as a non-voting member with the vice president or as a voting member in the vice president’s absence.
-Nominees for vice president must have previously served on the board or on a Society committee.
+Should the need arise, the vice president may recommend an assistant program committee chair who may attend Board meetings as a non-voting member with the vice president or as a voting member in the vice president’s absence.

-D) The treasurer shall have custody of all funds belonging to the Society and shall disburse them in accordance with the annual budget or upon the expressed authority of the Executive Board.
+D. The treasurer shall have custody of all funds belonging to the Society and shall disburse them in accordance with the annual budget or upon the expressed authority of the Executive Board.
 The treasurer shall keep accurate records of all financial transactions.
-The treasurer will recommend an assistant treasurer who may attend Board meetings as a non-voting member with the treasurer or as a voting member in the treasurer’s absence.
 All monies and payments for membership, events, and other Society activities will be made online or sent to the treasurer directly at their preferred mailing address.
-Nominees for treasurer must have been a member of the Society for at least two years.

-F) The membership chairperson shall oversee the maintenance of membership lists and directory, send out dues notices, and contact those members who do not renew.
-Furthermore, the membership committee will actively solicit new members including staffing an information table at the Society’s meetings.
+F. The membership chairperson shall oversee the maintenance of membership lists, send out dues notices, and contact those members who do not renew.
+Furthermore, the membership committee will actively promote SNCA membership at Society events.
 The membership chair will also appoint and manage social coordinators for regions on a yearly basis.

-H) The development chairperson will encourage and facilitate both sponsorships of SNCA conference events and philanthropic donations, explore and recommend methods of increasing the endowment and investing the Society’s funds, and explore and recommend new ways to use the endowment funds.
+H. The development chairperson will encourage and facilitate both sponsorships of SNCA conference events and philanthropic donations, explore and recommend methods of increasing the endowment and investing the Society’s funds, and explore and recommend new ways to use the endowment funds.
+The development committee selects the winners for the Michelle Francis Scholarship and the Thornton W. Mitchell Award.

-I) The Archives Month Chairperson will coordinate the planning and promotion of Archives Month, including collaboration with the Development Committee regarding funding and marketing and communication with SNCA membership to encourage activities and awareness.
+I. The engagement chairperson will coordinate the planning and promotion of Archives Month, including collaboration with the Development Committee regarding funding, marketing and communication with SNCA membership to encourage activities and awareness.
+They will also coordinate other programs independent of the Annual Meeting.
+They will maintain the Society’s social media presence.

 The second member at large position will be filled by a SNCA graduate student member or an emerging professional in their first 5 years of the profession, and will serve as a liaison to library schools in North Carolina.

-K) The Education Committee Chair shall plan and promote archival education opportunities.
+K. The education chairperson shall plan and promote archival education opportunities.
 The Education Committee selects the Gene Williams Award and C. David Jackson Scholarship winners.

-L) The immediate past president shall serve on the Board as chair of the nominating committee to provide continuity.
+L. The immediate past president shall serve on the Board as chairperson of the nominating committee to provide continuity.
 In the event that the past president cannot perform this duty, the Executive Board will appoint a nominating committee chairperson.
 The appointee shall have served on the Executive Board within the past three years.

 II.
 Budget and Fiscal Year